MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 ## Install PostgreSQL

-To install PostgreSQL on WSL (Ubuntu 18.04):
+To install PostgreSQL on WSL (ie. Ubuntu):

-1. Open your WSL terminal (ie. Ubuntu 18.04).
+1. Open your WSL terminal (ie. Ubuntu).
 2. Update your Ubuntu packages: `sudo apt update`
 3. Once the packages have updated, install PostgreSQL (and the -contrib package which has some helpful utilities) with: `sudo apt install postgresql postgresql-contrib`
 4. Confirm installation and get the version number: `psql --version`